 Researchers must also note that the public interest basis of the research has to be demonstrated.
 As the University relies on its status as a public authority and its Royal Charter for the legal basis of processing as a public task (e.g. carrying out a specific task in the public interest which is laid down by law) the public interest condition does not need a further test.
-However, the University must still be able to demonstrate that the data processing must be a targeted and proportionate way of achieving the research purpose.
+However, the University must still be able to demonstrate that the data processing is necessary for the public interest purpose.
+'Necessary' means that the processing must be a targeted and proportionate way of achieving the research purpose.
 For example, researchers do not have a lawful basis for processing if there is another reasonable and less intrusive way to achieve the same result.
 As such all research that processes special category data must have ethics committee approval.
 These are best considered as part of the safeguards as follows.